 if I were proved wrong

-This can be stated in active form.
-Alternate translation: "if you were to prove me wrong" (See: Active or Passive)
+If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
+Alternate translation: "if you were to prove me wrong" (See: Active or Passive (p.1125)) (See: Active or Passive (p.1125))

 give up my life

 Giving up one's life is a metaphor for dying.
-Alternate translation: "die" (See: Metaphor)
+Alternate translation: "die" (See: Metaphor (p.1186)) (See: Metaphor (p.1186))

 Connecting Statement:

+Connecting Statement:

+Job continues speaking to God.

 from your face

-ULT

-20 God, do only two things for me, and then I will not hide myself from your face:

-[&]quot;Face" represents the person.
-Alternate translation: "from you" (See: Synecdoche)
+"Face" represents the person.
+Alternate translation: "from you" (See: Synecdoche (p.1227)) (See: Synecdoche (p.1227))

 withdraw your oppressive hand

 An oppressive hand is a metonym for doing things that oppress someone.
 Withdrawing the hand is a metaphor for stopping doing those things.
-Alternate translation: "stop oppressing me" (See: Metonymy and Metaphor)
+Alternate translation: "stop oppressing me" (See: [[rc:///ta/man/translate/figs-metonymy]] and [[rc:///ta/man/translate/figs-metaphor]]) (See: Metonymy (p.1192))

-ULT

-21 withdraw your oppressive hand from me, and do not let your terrors make me afraid.

 do not let your terrors make me afraid

 The phrase "your terrors" refers to what causes people to be terrified of God.
-Alternate translation: "do not terrify me" (See: Metonymy)
+Alternate translation: "do not terrify me" (See: Metonymy (p.1192)) (See: Metonymy (p.1192))

 (There are no notes for this verse.)

-ULT

-22 Then call me, and I will answer; or let me speak to you, and you answer me.

 Connecting Statement:

+Connecting Statement:

+Job continues speaking to God.